-The Board continued implementing a Reserve Equity Policy that is designated funds for to meet legal and Board designated obligations.
+The Board continued implementing a Reserve Equity Policy that is designating funds to meet legal and Board-designated obligations.
 The Board will continue to analyze the Reserves Equity Policy annually and make adjustments as necessary.

 Capital Asset and Debt Administration